opencomputeproject/SAI/doc/Stateful/SAI-Proposal-Stateful-Tables.md

 } sai_stateful_table_attr_t;
 ```

-Sincethe nature of a flow is usually bidirectional, a statful table can have more than one key.
+Since the nature of a flow is usually bidirectional, a statful table can have more than one key.
 For now, we define two - `SAI_STATEFUL_TABLE_ATTR_KEY_0` and `SAI_STATEFUL_TABLE_ATTR_KEY_1`.

 The set of fields for a flow key is defined in the enum below: